 - ☐ Apply to FAFSA.
-This should be done before the new year! - Review your completed FAFSA with an expert before submitting (ie: Ocean Discovery, CAC, TRiO). - Make sure that transcript, college applications, and FAFSA application all report the exact same NAME and SOCIAL SECURITY NUMBER (as recorded on your social security card). - Confirm you have received a response from FAFSA, called the Student Aid Report (SAR). - Identify your estimated family contribution (EFC). - Confirm that all the schools applied to are listed in your FAFSA application.
-If a school is missing, add it. - If you've reached the max number of schools you can include, omit one and replace it with the missing school, only after you have received your SAR. - ☐ Create your Web Grants 4 Students account (Cal Grant award).
+This should be done ASAP! - Review your completed FAFSA with an expert before submitting (ie: Ocean Discovery, Avenues for Success, TRiO). - Make sure that transcript, college applications, and FAFSA application all report the exact same NAME and SOCIAL SECURITY NUMBER (as recorded on your social security card). - Confirm you have received a response from FAFSA, called the FAFSA Submission Summary. - Identify your Student Aid Index (SAI). - Confirm that all the schools you applied to are listed in your FAFSA application.
+If a school is missing, add it. - If you've reached the max number of schools you can include, omit one and replace it with the missing school, only after you have received your FAFSA Submission Summary. - ☐ Create your Web Grants 4 Students account (Cal Grant award).
 Can only be done after FAFSA is submitted. - Confirm you have received a preliminary award from CalGrant, called the California Aid Report (CAR). - □ Determine if schools require anything in addition to the FAFSA for students to be considered for financial aid.
 (Example: private schools often require the CSS Profile) - ☐ For community college, the main source of financial aid should come from the California College Promise Scholarship.